MrFriendCS/MrFriendCS.github.io/higher/sdd/H-SDD-Temp-Dates/instructions2.md

 ## Top level design (Pseudocode)

 ```
-1. Read the data from a csv file              OUT: dates(), times(), temps()
+1. Read the data from a csv file              OUT: data(date, time, temp)

-2. Convert the temperatures from              IN: temps()
+2. Convert the temperatures from              IN: data(date, time, temp)
-   Fahrenheit to Centigrade                   OUT: temps()
+   Fahrenheit to Centigrade and               OUT: data(date, time, temp)

-3. Convert the dates from US to ISO format    IN: dates()
+   US to ISO format
-                                              OUT: dates()

-5. Write the data to a csv file               IN: dates(), times(), temps()
+3. Write the data to a csv file               IN: data(date, time, temp)
 ```

 ### Refinements

 ```
-2.1 Loop for each temperature
+2.1 Loop for each record
     2.1.1 Call function to convert    IN: tempF
           current temperature         OUT: tempC

-3.1 Loop for each date
-    3.1.1 Call function to convert    IN: dateUS
+    2.1.2 Call function to convert    IN: dateUS
           current date                OUT: dateISO
 ```